ReactiveBayes/ReactiveMP.jl/docs/src/index.md

 ## Examples and tutorials

 The `ReactiveMP.jl` package is intended for advanced users with a deep understanding of message passing principles.
-For accesible tutorials and examples are available in the [RxInfer documentation](https://reactivebayes.github.io/RxInfer.jl/stable/).
+Accesible tutorials and examples are available in the [RxInfer documentation](https://reactivebayes.github.io/RxInfer.jl/stable/).

 ## Table of Contents